kirandonthula/ML-for-Energy-Storage-/README.md

 # ML-for-Energy-Storage-
-this file contains ANN code for energy storage.
+This file contains ANN code for energy storage.